-backpack: Salmon River Canyon
+backpack: Salmon River Canyon in the spring

 On this three day backpacking trip, the forecast called for rain, so we took a few tarps and waterproof gear and setup a basecamp at Goat Creek.
 It ended up raining less than expected and we were able to explore a bit of the area around us.